lucia-auth/lucia/documentation/content/main/database/prisma.md

 description: "Learn how to use Prisma with Lucia"
 ---

-An adapter for Prisma ORM.
-Can be used with: SQL, MySQL, PostgreSQL, and SQLite.
+An adapter for Prisma version 4.2 and greater.
+Can be used with: MySQL, PostgreSQL, SQLite, and MongoDB.

 ```ts
 const adapter: (client: PrismaClient) => () => Adapter;